brycefrank/pyfor/README.md

 	- [ ] Pit free algorithm (Chen et al. 2017)
 - [X] Clipping point clouds
 - [ ] Area-based approach workflows

-And forthcoming in the 0.3 stable release, this release is intended for batch processing of many tiles by providing multiprocessor and cluster support.

 - [ ] Batch processing
 	- [ ] Multiprocessor support
 	- [ ] Cluster support